About Susan K. Eggum

 My experience includes not only understanding and managing the needs of major corporations in crisis, but also individuals and small local businesses whose needs demand precision and efficiency.

-35 Years Experience in State and Federal Courts
+Decades of Experience in State and Federal Courts

 - Discrimination, Harassment